ghc-proposals/ghc-proposals/principles.rst

    is an occurrence if ``a`` is already in scope, and is implicitly bound otherwise.

 #.
 In a type signature, if we have ``f :: a -> a``, the ``a``
-   is an occurrence if ``a`` is already in scope, and it implicitly bound otherwise.
+   is an occurrence if ``a`` is already in scope, and is implicitly bound otherwise.

 #.
 In a kind signature, if we have ``data Foo (a :: k)``, the ``k``
-   is an occurrence if ``k`` is already in scope (historically impossible), and it implicitly bound otherwise.
+   is an occurrence if ``k`` is already in scope (historically impossible), and is implicitly bound otherwise.

    Technically this might be a violation of this principle as the ``k`` is in fact always a use with the implicit bind coming before, but implicit foot-gun behavior